Smvargas787/App--Store/README.md

   git merge master
   ```

-5. Check codeship to see if your code is passing to get deployed
+5. Check codeship to see if your code is passing to get automatically deployed to heroku